Semileptonic decays $B_c \to (\eta_c,J/\psi) l \bar{\nu}_l $ in the "PQCD + Lattice" approach: 4 Numerical Results

-In Refs.~\cite{csb59-125,csb59-3787,prd67-054028,prd78-014018}, the authors examined the applicability of the PQCD approach to $(B \to D^{(*)})$ transitions, and have shown that the PQCD approach with the inclusion of the Sudakov effects is applicable to the semileptonic decays $B \to D^{(*)} l\bar{\nu}_{\rm l}$ at the low $q^{\rm 2}$ region \cite{csb59-125,csb59-3787}.
+In Refs.~\cite{csb59-125,csb59-3787,prd67-054028,prd78-014018}, the authors examined the applicability of the PQCD factorization approach to $(B \to D^{(*)})$ transitions, and have shown that the PQCD approach with the inclusion of the Sudakov effects is applicable to study the semileptonic decays $B \to D^{(*)} l\bar{\nu}_{\rm l}$ \cite{csb59-125,csb59-3787}.
 Since the PQCD predictions for the considered form factors are reliable only at the low $q^{\rm 2}$ region, we first calculate explicitly the values of the relevant form factors at the sixteen points in the lower region $ 0 \leq q^{\rm 2} \leq m_{\rm \tau}^{\rm 2}$ by using the expressions as given in Eqs.~(\ref{eq:f1q2},\ref{eq:f2q2},\ref{eq:Vqq}-\ref{eq:A2qq}) and the definitions in Eq.~(\ref{eq:f0q2}).
+In the second column of Table \ref{tab:ff1}, we show the PQCD predictions for six relevant form factors at $q^2=0$.
+The errors of the PQCD predictions are the combination of the major errors from the uncertainty of $\beta_{\rm B_c}=1.0\pm 0.1$ GeV, $m_{\rm c}=1.27 \pm 0.03$ GeV and $|V_{cb}|= (42.2 \pm 0.8)\times 10^{-3}$.
+In the third column of Table \ref{tab:ff1}, we show the previous PQCD predictions presented in Ref.~\cite{cpc37-093102}.
+As a comparison, we also list the central values of the form factors $f_i(0)$ obtained in some other different approaches: such as the BSW \cite{BSW}, the NRQCD \cite{nrqcd}, the LCSR \cite{epjc51-833,jhep1905-094}, RQM and CCQM msthods \cite{prd68-094020,prd97-054014} or from the lattice QCD \cite{lattice1}.